 WordPress core is completely free and open source.
 However, if you want to create a world-class site, you’ll often need to invest in premium plugins, themes, support, and web hosting.

 That’s why we’ve decided to answer this Frequently Asked Question (FAQ).
 By exploring all of the different aspects of the WordPress ecosystem, we can help you understand whether this CMS is actually free.

-In this post, we’ll take a closer look at WordPress and what it offers.
+In this A post is a type of content in WordPress, a popular open-source content management system used for creating an...
+More, we’ll take a closer look at WordPress and what it offers.
 We’ll then deep-dive into three reasons why running a successful, high-performing website usually comes at a cost.
 Let’s get started!

 An Introduction to WordPress (And How It Works)

 The WordPress core software is completely free.
 In fact, this popular Content Management System (CMS) is owned by the non-profit WordPress Foundation.

 This Foundation was established “to ensure free access, in perpetuity, to the software projects we support”.
 This mission statement doesn’t just refer to financial costs.
 WordPress is released under the General Public License (GPL), which is one of the most widely-used open source software licenses.